-Q: Will one treatment solve my insect problem or should I have a regular maintenance program (Border Patrol)?
+Q: Will one treatment solve my insect problem or should I have a regular maintenance program (Silver Star Pest Control)?

 A: Our homes are constantly under attack from many different pests throughout the year.
-You can choose to control your pest problem for a period of 30 days (one time treatment) or you can choose a continuous quarterly Border Patrol service.
-By choosing our Border Patrol service you are creating a “treated zone” around your home which will ensure the inside of your home is bug free.
+You can choose to control your pest problem for a period of 30 days (one time treatment) or you can choose a continuous quarterly Silver Star Pest Control service.
+By choosing our Silver Star Pest Control service you are creating a “treated zone” around your home which will ensure the inside of your home is bug free.

 Q: Why should I go on a program for pest control?

 A: Our preventive approach keeps pests out of your home year-round.
 Though you may not see them, insects are looking for ways to enter your home in all seasons.